 - To define benefits of traditional foods in terms of nutritional, socioeconomic and cultural significance.

 - To define the levels of dietary exposure to contaminants (mercury, cadmium, arsenic, lead and several organochlorines).

 A total of 1929 participants were randomly selected for interviews.
 The information on food consumption took place during fall of 1998 and winter of 1999, using 24- hr recalls, food frequency interviews, and 7-day food records.

-The study team was comprised of the following:
+The study team for the project in Pangnirtung for the Global Health work of CINE was comprised of the following:

 Centre for Indigenous Peoples’ Nutrition and Environment (CINE), McGill University, Québec, Canada, H9X 3V9.